agude/agude.github.io/_books/dragons_egg.md

 childhoods_end }}.
 However, what {{ this_book }} most reminds me of is {{
 deepness }}.
 Both novels feature humans orbiting an alien world, with aliens vastly different from humans but narrated in an anthropomorphized manner, and with the aliens' technology eventually advancing enough to establish contact with the humans.

-While I typically don't enjoy books that heavily rely on world-building, like
-{{ suns }} or {{ quantum }}, the Cheela characters in each vignette possess enough personality and "humanity" to keep me interested.
+While I typically don't enjoy books that rely almost entirely on world-building, like {{ suns }} or {{ quantum }}, the Cheela characters in each vignette possess enough personality and "humanity" to keep me invested.
 I found Pink-Eye, the Cheela equivalent of Jesus, to be both humorous and somewhat tragic.
 I cheered for Swift-Killer, the astronomer-soldier who first conquered the East Pole, and felt a sense of schadenfreude when Soother's Machiavellian empire collapsed.

 A fun addition to the hard science-fiction genre,[^text_book] I look forward to reading the sequel, {{ starquake }}, next.